amazon-archives/aws-serverless-appsync-loyalty/README.md

 let expiry = new Date('2018.12.31').getTime() / 1000;
 ```

-On the same menu click DEPLOY.
+On the same menu click DEPLOY (or execute ```sam deploy/package``` with the SAM CLI it you're not on Cloud9).
 The SAM Template will deploy a Lambda function and 3 DynamoDB tables.
 Lambda will interact directly with the Users table by detecting newly registered users to make sure they will only get the 1000 Unicoin Points special before the special expiry date.
 The other tables will be used directly by AppSync.

 ### AppSync Setup